meadsteve/meadsteve.github.io/_posts/2020-02-04-dependency-injection-python.markdown

 * Strong usage of types - work well with mypy
 * Minimal modification of code
-* Push code in a direction to avoid monkey patching for tests
+* It should push code towards being more decoupled and avoid the need for monkey patching in tests

 Let's take the example of a simple web app (built using [starlette][website-starlette]) that will provide a json blob to great visitors: